 - Children Living in an Inadequate Family Environment

-Many children live with relatives rather than their mother or father; these children are at high risk for being abused by their relatives.
+Many children live with relatives rather than their mother or father; these children are vulnerable to being abused by their relatives.
 We plan to work more closely with parents of these children to educate them about child abuse prevention and to encourage active participation in the church.